Field of Dreams: Plot

-Shoeless Joe invites Mann to enter the corn, and Mann disappears into it.
+Shoeless Joe invites Mann to enter the corn, and Mann happily accepts.
 Ray is angry at not being invited but Joe rebukes him, glancing towards the catcher at home plate, saying, "If you build it, he will come."
-When the catcher removes his mask, Ray recognizes him as his father as a young man.
-Ray realizes "ease his pain" referred to his own regrets.
+When the catcher removes his mask, Ray recognizes him as his father, John, as a young man.
+Ray and Annie then understand that "ease his pain" and "go the distance" both refer to Ray and his father.

-Ray introduces John to his wife and daughter, initially without referring to him as his father.
-As John begins to head towards the cornfield, Ray, calling him "Dad", asks if he wants to have a catch.
-John gladly accepts as hundreds of cars are seen approaching the field, fulfilling the prophecy that people will come to watch baseball.
+Ray introduces John to his wife and daughter, without acknowledging him as his father.
+Later, as evening falls, John says goodnight to Ray and they shake hands.
+As John is walking towards the cornfield, Ray, addressing him as "Dad", asks him if he'd like to play catch.
+John gladly accepts, as a long line of cars is seen approaching the field, fulfilling the prophecy that people will come to the field to watch baseball.

 Cast

-In addition, Anne Seymour, who died four months before the film's release, makes her final film appearance as the kindly Chisholm publisher who helps Ray and Mann.
+In addition, Anne Seymour, who died four months before the film's release, makes her final film appearance as Veda Ponikvar, the kindly Chisholm publisher who helps Ray and Mann.
 The identity of the actor who provided "The Voice", who speaks to Ray throughout the film, has remained unconfirmed since the film's release.
 Some believe it is Costner or Liotta, but the book's author W. P. Kinsella said he was told it was Ed Harris (Madigan's husband).
 Then-teenagers Matt Damon and Ben Affleck were extras in the Fenway Park scene.

 Production

-Phil Alden Robinson read Shoeless Joe in 1981 and liked it so much that he brought it to producers Lawrence and Charles Gordon.
-Lawrence Gordon worked for 20th Century Fox, part of the time as its president, and repeatedly mentioned that the book should be adapted into a film, but the studio always turned down the suggestion because they felt the project was too esoteric and noncommercial.
-Meanwhile, Robinson went ahead with his script, frequently consulting Kinsella for advice on the adaptation.
+20th Century Fox executive Sara Colleton first discovered and optioned Shoeless Joe in the early 1980s.
+Colleton developed the project with producers Lawrence and Charles Gordon.
+Lawrence Gordon worked for 20th Century Fox, part of the time as its president, and repeatedly mentioned that the book should be adapted into a film, but the studio always turned down the suggestion because they felt the project was too esoteric and noncommercial—Fox's Production Chief, Scott Rudin, eventually withdrew his support and put Field of Dreams into turnaround.
+Meanwhile, Phil Alden Robinson went ahead with his script, frequently consulting Kinsella for advice on the adaptation.
 Lawrence Gordon left Fox in 1986 and started pitching the adaptation to other studios.
 Universal Pictures accepted the project in 1987 and hired USC coach Rod Dedeaux as baseball advisor.
 Dedeaux brought along World Series champion and USC alumnus Don Buford to coach the actors.

 The film was shot using the novel's title; eventually, an executive decision was made to rename it Field of Dreams.
 Robinson did not like the name, saying he loved Shoeless Joe, and that the new title was better suited for one about dreams deferred.
 Kinsella told Robinson after the fact that his original title for the book had been The Dream Field and that the publisher had imposed the title Shoeless Joe.